 Since VIDYA already has a foothold and many decades worth of trust among the communities we work in inside Delhi, Mumbai and Bangalore, we have initiated a program to help all those we can in these difficult times.

 Your generous donation will be used to purchase and distribute groceries, preventive kits and any other essentials that may be needed.

-Indian Residents can donate using the following links:
+Indian Residents can donate using the link below:

-If you’re donating from outside India, please use our ICA page and mention “COVID-<type city here>” in the transaction notes:
+If you’re donating from outside India, please use our ICA page and make sure to select “VIDYA India” in the donate page.

 You can also use one of the direct bank transfer options for international donors:

 Our new FCRA bank account details are as follows:

 |Name as appear in Bank||:||Vidya Integrated Development For Youth and Adults|

 |Address||:||State Bank Of India, New Delhi Main Branch, 11, Sansad Marg, New Delhi – 110001|

 Please note: if you’re a not a resident of India or you’re using a non-Indian account or card, we cannot accept your donation through our Razorpay gateway.
 We request you to use ICA or direct bank transfer, as mentioned above.